Noor ul Ain (TV series)

-Noor ul Ain is a Pakistani romantic drama serial that started airing on ARY Digital on 10 February 2018.
+Noor ul Ain is a Pakistani romantic drama television series that started airing on ARY Digital on 10 February 2018.
 It is produced by Abdullah Seja and directed by Sarmad Khoosat.
 It stars Imran Abbas and Sajal Aly in the leading roles.
 The drama was first aired on 10 February on ARY Digital every Saturday, then moved to a Tuesday time slot at 9:00 P.M.

 Plot

-The story of Noor ul Ain and Khizer is about how their first accidental meeting changes their lives completely, and how they fall in love with each other.
-They elope, thinking they can make it work, but unfortunately, their decision results in serious consequences.
+The story of Noor ul Ain and Khizer is about how their chance meeting changes their lives completely, and how they fall in love with each other.
+They elope, thinking they can make it work, but their decision results in serious consequences.